coderbyheart/nrfcloud-udp-proxy/About.md.md

 ![Screenshot of world.thingy.rocks](https://raw.githubusercontent.com/coderbyheart/nrfcloud-udp-proxy/blogpost/map.png)

-When we wanted to show off our favorite development kit, the [Thingy:91](https://www.nordicsemi.com/Software-and-tools/Prototyping-platforms/Nordic-Thingy-91), at last years embedded world in Nuremburg, we discovered that because of the high volume of devices at the fair location, the TCP packets our Thingys were sending on the NB-IoT network were dropped.
-To be fair, using TCP on an NB-IoT network is a compatibility hack to simplify development, but this mobile network standard is explicitly not designed for devices that need TCP and TLS end-to-end secure connections.
+When we wanted to show off our favorite development kit, the [Thingy:91](https://www.nordicsemi.com/Software-and-tools/Prototyping-platforms/Nordic-Thingy-91), at last years embedded world in Nuremburg, we discovered that because of the high volume of devices at the tradeshow, the TCP packets our Thingys were sending on the NB-IoT network were dropped.
+To be fair NB-IoT are not designed to be used for TCP and this can be considered a compatibility hack to simplify development with devices that need TCP and TLS end-to-end secure connections.
+For production deployments UDP should be used in NB-IoT netw

 To prepare for this we wanted to use UDP in 2020 to be able to reliably send real-time updates from the trade show floor.
 Since [nRF Connect for Cloud](https://nrfcloud.com/), which is based on [AWS IoT Core](https://aws.amazon.com/iot-core/) only supports TCP+TLS we needed an alternative way to connect the devices.